 Next time, don't refuse aircraft food, OK?

-The Princess' cheeks are almost as big as the takoyaki, no?
+The Princess' cheeks are almost as big as the

 One of the landmarks of Dotombori, the mechanical crab with moving claws and eyestalks